ezhilarasiv/Music-website-/README.md

 # Music-website
-In this project, I created a music website along with radio and podcast through html, css and javascript.
+In this project, I conceptualized a music website along with radio and podcast through html, css and javascript.